truedat101/ccn4bnode/README.txt

 * 0.2.2 - Refresh docs, add a README.md, bump CCNx release version to CCNx 0.7.0rc1, add dev dependencies
 * 0.2.1 - Initial Release Refresh, start refactoring out the WEB module that was integrated via Jumbosocket
 * 0.2.3 - Migrate to a JS.js base (don't package jumbosocket as a submodule), add some test cases
+* 0.2.4 - Add a config.json, remove hardcoded test deps, implement web ui on JS.js, add jshint to dev dependencies
 ===========
 Roadmap
 ===========

+* 0.2.5 - bump CCNx version to 0.7.0 (final should be available 12/7)
+* 0.3.0 - refactor naming api
-* 0.2.4 - Add a config.json
+* 0.4.0 - TBD

 ===========
 Attribution
 ===========
 Christian Amor Kvalheim <christkv@gmail.com> for providing a nice template for how to do an ok integration with Node + a native library.
 I used the node-mongodb-native project on github as a boilerplate.
+Thanks to the great CCNx team who built such a ground breaking technology, and especially Van Jacobson (for thought leadership) and Michael Plass (for amazing code).